-CA-2A.3 Implementation Date

-CA-2A.3.1 The capital conservation buffer will be implemented on 1 January 2015.
-Comment [RE95]: B3 P133 It will be set at 2.5% of RWAs.
-CA-2A.3.2 Islamic bank licensees must maintain prudent earnings retention O11 211.3.2 policies with a view to meeting the conservation buffer at all times.
-Comment [RE96]: B3 P134

-The division of the buffer into quartiles that determine the minimum n Comment [RE97]: B3 P135. capital conservation ratios begins on 1 January 2015.
+CA-2A.3 Implementation Date CA-2A.3.1 The capital conservation buffer will be implemented on 1 January 2015.
+It will be set at 2.5% of RWAs.
+CA-2A.3.2 Islamic bank licensees must maintain prudent earnings retention policies with a view to meeting the conservation buffer at all times.
+CA-2A.3.3 The division of the buffer into quartiles that determine the minimum capital conservation ratios begins on 1 January 2015.
 CA-2A.3.4 The CBB will issue rules and guidance on the countercyclical buffer in due course.
 The CBB reserves the right to use its discretion on the timing and amount of the countercyclical buffer, depending on economic conditions in the region and globally.